spree/spree/guides/content/developer/core/shipments.md

 ### Writing Your Own

-For more detailed information, check out the section on <%= link_to "Calculators", :calculators %>.
+For more detailed information, check out the section on [Calculators](calculators).

 Your calculator should accept an array of `LineItem` objects and return a cost.
 It can look at any reachable data, but typically uses the address, the order and the information from variants which are contained in the line_items.